walshie4/coffeescript-style-guide/README.md

 return this.property # No
 ```

-Avoid `return` where not required, unless the explicit return increases clarity.
+Use the explicit `return` to increase clarity.

 Use splats (`...`) when working with functions that accept variable numbers of arguments: